150th ANNIVERSARy OF OUR DIOCESE!

 SESQUICENTENNIAL CUSTOM ROSARY – A custom-designed, limited-edition, dark red and gold rosary is now available to commemorate the 150th anniversary of the Catholic Diocese of Wilmington.
 The rosaries, made in Italy by the Ghirelli Company, were blessed at the Vatican by Pope Francis on June 6, 2018 during His Holiness’ Weekly Audience in Saint Peter’s Square.

 The Official Custom Rosary of the Diocese of Wilmington’s 150th Anniversary features a crucifix that is designed after the beautiful crucifix in the Cathedral of Saint Peter in Wilmington.
 The back of the crucifix is engraved with the words, “Catholic Diocese of Wilmington 150th Anniversary 1868 – 2018.
 The front of the rosary’s centerpiece holds an image of the Blessed Mother from the famous Charles Parks Our Lady of Queen of Peace statue located on the grounds of Holy Spirit Church in New Castle, Delaware.
 On the centerpiece’s reverse, is an image of Saint Francis de Sales, the Patron Saint of the Diocese of Wilmington.
 In place of the traditional “Our Father” beads, the rosary has a medal crest of the Diocese of Wilmington, with a map of Delaware and Maryland’s Eastern Shore on the back, indicating the twelve counties that comprise the Diocese.
 All of the beads are 8 mm dark red Bohemian glass, while the chain and custom features are made of antique gold finish medal.
 The rosary comes in a commemorative color pouch and is available for a suggested $30.00 donation each, plus shipping and handling.
-Photographs of the rosary are posted on the bulletin boards at all three Church exits.
-Order forms are also available at the exits. (see Bulletin cover for a picture of the rosary).
-Detailed photographs of the rosary and order forms are also available online at www.cdow.org/150th.
+Detailed photographs of the rosary and order forms are available online at www.cdow.org/150th.
 Order your Sesquicentennial Custom Rosary before they are gone.

-MASS AT THE SHRINE OF SAINT FRANCIS XAVIER (Old Bohemia) – First Saturday of every month through March 2, 2019 (except November 3, 2018)
+MASS AT THE SHRINE OF SAINT FRANCIS XAVIER (Old Bohemia) – First Saturday of every month through February 2, 2019

 Founded in 1704 by Jesuit priests, the Bohemia Mission is one of the oldest permanent Catholic establishments in the English Colonies and is considered the mother church of the Diocese of Wilmington.
 The plantation was clandestinely established to minister to the scattered Catholics throughout what is now Cecil County, MD, the entire Delmarva Peninsula, and southeastern PA, when Catholicism was outlawed in the English Colonies.
 The property is listed on the U.S. National Register of Historic Places.